docpad-archive/documentation/Writing-a-Plugin.md

+## Version Note

+**This guide applies to version 4 of DocPad.** [The version 1 and version 2 guide is here](https://github.com/bevry/docpad/wiki/Writing-a-Plugin-v1v2).
+[The version 3 guide is here](https://github.com/bevry/docpad/wiki/Writing-a-Plugin-v3).

 ## Getting Started

-*This guide applies to version 3 of DocPad.
-[If you are looking for the version 1 & 2 guide, click here.](https://github.com/bevry/docpad/wiki/Extending-v1-2)*

 Inside your docpad website directory, create a directory called `plugins`.
 Inside the `plugins` directory create the directory for your plugin (e.g. `plugins/yourPlugin`), and inside your plugin's directory create these two files: